Holyoke, Massachusetts: Public safety

 Holyoke maintains a full-service law enforcement agency, the Holyoke Police Department, established in the 1850s.
 As of August 2024 the department employed 88 sworn employees.

-Following the collapse of Holyoke's industrial base in the 1970s, the city began to see civil unrest which gained notoriety both in state and national coverage; a wave of crime set in and the population declined nearly 20% from 1970 through 1990.
-Since that time, crime has gradually declined, with an increased state police presence, and greater state socio-economic support programs.
+After the collapse of Holyoke's industrial base in the 1970s, the city began to see civil unrest, which gained notoriety both in state and national coverage; a wave of crime set in and the population declined nearly 20% from 1970 to 1990.
+Since then, crime has gradually declined, with an increased state police presence, and greater state socio-economic support programs.
 Since 2011, state and federal authorities have worked with the Holyoke Police Department in a Safe Neighborhood Initiative, attempting to suppress gang violence and creating greater after-school programming and opportunities for at-risk youth.
-This demographic has been described by Massachusetts' Shannon Community Safety Initiative as those most affected by violent crime in the city.
+The demographic has been described by Massachusetts' Shannon Community Safety Initiative as those most affected by violent crime in the city.
 In 2016, the HPD estimated 3 out of 4 violent crimes were committed by an estimated 589 gang members between Holyoke and Chicopee, often with members being offenders and victims in turf battles over narcotics trafficking.

 Between 2010 and 2018, the violent crime rate for Holyoke decreased by approximately 14.6%, whereas the property crime rate declined by 26.5%; both rates remain more than twice their respective state averages, as of 2018.

 The Holyoke Fire Department responds to fires and other emergencies within the city.
 Emergency Medical Services are contracted to a private ambulance company.
-This contract is currently held by Cataldo Ambulance Service.
+The contract is currently held by Cataldo Ambulance Service.

 Media

 Newspapers

 The Republican, based in Springfield, and the Daily Hampshire Gazette of Northampton are the two daily newspapers regularly covering the city.
 Holyoke's own newspaper of record, the Holyoke Transcript-Telegram, which had been connected with the city since its founding under several variations of that name, ceased publication in 1993.
-Since this time Holyoke has not had its own daily news source but has been served by the weekly Holyoke Sun, managed by Turley Publications, which began publication in 1995.
+Since then, Holyoke has not had its own daily news source but has been served by the weekly Holyoke Sun, managed by Turley Publications, which began publication in 1995.
 On September 16, 2019, the Daily Hampshire Gazette announced that it was expanding its coverage to Holyoke full-time, opening a bureau there.

 Since 2004 the area has also been covered by the bilingual monthly El Sol Latino; published independently out of Amherst, it covers the news of the Pioneer Valley's Puerto Rican community, with considerable coverage given to Holyoke.
 The Republican also publishes a free Spanish-language weekly known as El Pueblo Latino, with distribution mainly in Springfield and Holyoke.
-Historically Holyoke has had numerous non-English news publications.
+Historically Holyoke has had numerous non-English-language news publications.
 Between 1874 and 1910 more than twelve French newspapers were published.
-Many of these were printed for only a matter of weeks, while the best documented, the weekly La Justice, was published from 1909 to 1964, being biweekly in its last six years.
+Many of them were printed for only a matter of weeks, abd the best documented, the weekly La Justice, was published from 1909 to 1964, being biweekly in its last six years.
 Another prominent example was the Polish language Gwiazda, or Polish Weekly-Star, among the best documented of at least four such publications.